 Let’s say for example you have a page called Blogs but after a website restructure, you decided to rename your page Case Studies, a 301 redirect is a permanent redirect which informs search engines to no longer search Blog and to instead look for Case Studies and according to statistics, this protocol passes between 90-99% of the ranking from the historic page to the redirected page if submitted correctly so you will not loose any SEO rankings or be penalised by search engines.

 So what’s the difference between canonical tags and 301 redirects

 Using the same example as above, the difference here between a canonical and a 301 redirect is a canonical tag informs search engines to keep crawling through every page, but this certain page is the one you want them to rank for search engine rankings.
 A 301 redirect instructs search engines that when indexing your website, every time they find the blog page, it’s now no longer here and should look at the Case Studies page instead.

 Cheshire Web Design – Best Practice

 As a Cheshire web design, as part of our due-diligence we often capture the links of each website in just about every scenario – regardless of a website development rebuild or domain management.
 From here, we identify what the website / client wants then put into practice what we know best by implementing either 301 or canonical redirects.

-Hopefully by reading this blog you have taken away some learnings and can implement these redirects into your small business website to help it grow.
-If you would like any further advice or guidence, get in touch with your local Cheshire web design agency.
+Hopefully by reading this blog you have taken away some learning and can implement these redirects into your small business website to help it grow.
+If you would like any further advice or guidance, get in touch with your local Cheshire web design agency.